 About BMC and BMC Remedyforce

 BMC is a global leader in software solutions that help IT transform traditional businesses into digital enterprises for the ultimate competitive advantage.
 Our Digital Enterprise Management set of IT solutions is designed to make digital business fast, seamless, and optimized.
 From mainframe to mobile to cloud and beyond, we pair high-speed digital innovation with robust IT industrialization—allowing our customers to provide intuitive user experiences with optimized performance, cost, compliance, and productivity.
-BMC solutions serve more than 15,000 customers worldwide including 82 percent of the Fortune 500.
+BMC solutions serve more than 15,000 customers worldwide including 92 of the Forbes Global 100.

 BMC Remedyforce is built on the Salesforce Force.com platform—the world’s most widely used cloud platform—to deliver high-speed IT and business service management.
 Intuitive and powerful, Remedyforce enables enterprises to deliver innovative digital services that accelerate business success and drive increased customer satisfaction.
 Leveraging industry-leading ITSM tools and practices as well as robust cloud functionality, Remedyforce frees IT and business units to provide faster service support at a much lower cost.
 Remedyforce delivers a modern, consumerized experience that empowers users and accelerates the business.

 To learn about BMC Remedyforce and the innovative Service and Asset Management capabilities, check out our web site which contains a wealth of information including videos, personalized automated demos, whitepapers, customer testimonials and self-guided trials.